Est. 2008

 The duo carried that momentum into 2024, where they won the San Antonio Stock Show & Rodeo and Santa Fe, New Mexico.
 Begay secured another NFR qualification, while Todd narrowly missed, leaving the team looking toward 2025.

-That winter, Begay and Todd claimed RodeoHouston, flying to No. 1 in the world standings—a spot they held on and off for most of the 2025 season.
+This winter, Begay and Todd claimed RodeoHouston, flying to No. 1 in the world standings—a spot they held on and off for most of the 2025 season.

 “We’re leading the world standings, but the reason why is because we won Houston,” Begay told The Team Roping Journal.
 “We’re supposed to be because, I mean, it pays way more than the rest.
 So, we’re actually not leading the world standings because of the way we roped.
 We’re just leading the world standing because of the way we roped at Houston.
 The guys behind us, Tanner (Tomlinson) and TG (Travis Graves), they’ve been probably roping the best because they didn’t win Houston.”

-Outside of Houston, the pair earned checks in the average at Santa Fe, New Mexico; St. Paul, Oregon; the second round at the NFR Open in Colorado Springs; the first round in Salinas, California; the average in Ogden, Utah; Burley, Idaho; Bremerton, Washington; Albuquerque, New Mexico; and capped their season with a second-round win at the Pendleton Round-Up.
+Outside of Houston, the pair earned checks in the average at Santa Fe, New Mexico; St. Paul, Oregon; the second round at the NFR Open in Colorado Springs; the first round in Salinas; the average in Ogden, Utah; Burley, Idaho; Bremerton, Washington; Albuquerque, New Mexico; and capped their season with a second-round win at the Pendleton Round-Up.

 SHARE THIS STORY